FlineDev/LaserFocusKit-Swift/README.md

 This library calculates the overall priority for a given graph of categorized actionable items, such as features or tasks.
 It supports any number of actionable item levels, e.g. you can provide an entire range of levels like "Epic", "Story", "Feature", "Task", "Sub-Task", "Step" as input.
 The main method takes just the top level ("Epic" in this case) and walks through the other children levels automatically.

 For example, imagine you have the features "A", "B", and "C".
 Some of them have 3 tasks "1", "2", and "3".
 And some of the tasks have subtasks, "x", "y", and "z".
-So the input is this top level array:
+So the input is this top level array with its children:

 ```swift
 let inputs: [ActionableInput] = [